equivalent/scrapbook2/archive/mini-blogs/2017-07-11-web-neutrality-based-on-ip-location.md

 If a startup will get push to pay ISP just to appear on ISP's whitelist then it's the end of the internet as we know it.

+I know that displaying this only for USA IPs is not enough, but it's better then don't display at all.